Love at second sight: The Thailand Initial Coin Offering and its regulatory framework

 #6.
 Technology: Not being a technology company, the law firm has some contacts and can advise clients regarding the legal arrangements and the enforcement of smart contracts.

 #7.
-Marketing and management: Also, the ICO success requires the professional management of all steps and a well-considered marketing.
+Marketing and management: Also, the ICO success requires the professional management of all steps and well-considered marketing.

 ICO advisory and professional services in Thailand’s Fin-Tech sector